Plugins

 Using services

 Plugins can use services by annotating the class with @Dependent and annotating the constructor with @Inject.
-For services that are application scoped, see this example:
+Here is an example:

 import jakarta.enterprise.context.Dependent;